Helmut Schmidt: Personal life

 Schmidt admired the philosopher Karl Popper, and contributed a foreword to the 1982 Festschrift in Popper's honour.

-Schmidt was a talented pianist, and recorded piano concertos of both Mozart and Bach with German pianist and conductor Christoph Eschenbach.
+Schmidt was a talented pianist and recorded piano concertos of both Mozart and Bach with German pianist and conductor Christoph Eschenbach.
 Schmidt recorded Mozart's piano concerto for three pianos, K. 242, with the London Philharmonic Orchestra directed by Eschenbach in 1982 with pianists Eschenbach and Justus Frantz for EMI Records (CDC 7 47473 2).
 In that recording, according to the CDs liner notes, Schmidt played the part written for Countess Antonia Lodron's youngest daughter Giuseppina, "almost a beginner" who commissioned the work.
-The part brilliantly "enables any reasonably practiced amateur to participate in a performance".
+The part brilliantly "enables any reasonably practised amateur to participate in a performance".
 The same musical notes also indicate that Schmidt and Frantz had played duets during Frantz's student days.
 In 1990 Schmidt joined Eschenbach, Frantz, Gerhard Oppitz and the Hamburg Philharmonic Orchestra in Deutsche Grammophon's recording of Bach's Concerto in A minor for four harpsichords, BWV 1065.